The 1,000 Year Project aims to create a sustainability culture & document future-history.

 Time-Lapse: Phase One

 Our time-lapse plan is multi-phase.
-We are currently in phase one, where we are using a 12 megapixel trail camera with 4G connectivity to take several photos each day.
+We are currently in phase one, where we are using multiple small cameras with connectivity to stash the photos to a remote server.
 We’ll do this for a couple of trees during this first phase, tracking each tree for one to 10 years.
 In this phase, we hope to learn as much as possible about automated time-lapse photography spanning many years.

 Phases two and three will be built from our learning during each previous phase.
-The only difference, is that our time span will be greater, and our camera quality will be much higher.
+Some anticipated differences: (1) our time spans will be greater, and (2) our camera quality will be much higher.

 1,000 Year Project Plan

 Our environment is changing course, and as individuals, we don’t share the same definition of “a long time” as many of the organisms we coexist with.
 For many of us, a long time is 20, 50, maybe even 100 years.
 For many trees, 100 years is just a moment in time.
 Take for example, the redwood tree cross section found at the Trees of Mystery in northern California.
 The same tree that saw the founding of the United States of America (a long time ago), was also alive during the Crusades (difficult to comprehend-time ago).

 We can cut the tree down and count the rings.
 We can analyze their width to understand their growth over the years, we can pull carbon samples to better understand the environment as it changed, but we can’t watch them grow and change with their environment in high resolution, live detail.
 As humans, history beyond a few generations begins to feel to us, like legend.